 Undergraduate or High School Students Doing Research

-There will be a special poster session entitled “Undergraduate/High School Research” at the annual meeting on Tuesday, November 12.
-For the eleventh year, DPP will present an outstanding poster award to undergraduate students.
+There will be a special poster session entitled “Undergraduate/High School Research” at the annual meeting on Tuesday, October 28.
+For the twelfth year, DPP will present an outstanding poster award to undergraduate students.
 This session provides an opportunity for students to present results from summer and thesis research, as well as meet other plasma physicists, such as junior and senior researchers, and students.

 Undergraduate or high school students should submit their abstracts as contributed posters following the abstract submission procedure as outlined above.
 In order to present in the Tuesday session please select from the 14.0 Sorting Categories.

 If you have questions about the Undergraduate/High School Poster Session, please contact Saralyn Stewart (email@example.com).

 DPP will waive the registration fee for undergraduate or high school student presenters.
 Indicate “undergrad” or “high school student” on the Registration Form and fax to the number on the form.

 Abstracts received after Friday, July 11, and before September 12, will be assigned to the Postdeadline Poster Session on Friday morning, October 31.
 After September 12, an author wishing to present a postdeadline abstract must bring a one-page copy of the abstract to the annual meeting and a poster board will be assigned for presentation in the Friday morning Postdeadline Poster Session.